 Desklets are useful desktop widgets to quickly view different things like time, date, temperature, computer resources, etc. But the most important aspect of these desklets is the ability to beautify your desktop in an aesthetic way.

-There are some desklets preinstalled with the Cinnamon desktop environment while you have the option to download other desklets from the internet.
+There are some desklets preinstalled with the Cinnamon desktop environment, while you can download other desklets from the internet.
 To add a desklet in Cinnamon, you have to right-click on the desktop and select Add Desklets option.
 The Settings tab will even help you with changing the behavior of the desklets.

 Tweaking the Login Screen